How to make my chicken coop Solar/Battery Powered.

 Do you have an Automatic Chicken Coop Door, lamp, or heater that your chickens depend on everyday?
 I know in our coop we have a heater for the winter, a light at certain times of the day to boost egg production, and an Automatic Chicken Coop Door.
 All of these run off of electricity and our chickens depend on them.
 One of the best ways to protect your chickens from power outages is to add a Battery/Solar backup to your coop.

-For a battery/solar power for your chicken coop, we recommend that you have an DC to AC inverter and a 12v battery (The motor for our Automatic Chicken Coop Door is 120v 60herts 19watts, same as an ordinary house outlet).
+For a battery/solar power for your chicken coop, we recommend that you have a 12v battery (The motor for our Automatic Chicken Coop Door is 120v 60herts 19watts, same as an ordinary house outlet).
 This is also what most lamps or heaters will run off of as well.
 The motor on our door only operates twice a day and is drawing no power other than from the timer to operate throughout the day (Little electricity will be needed to operate).
 A heater will use quite a bit of electricity throughout the day so if you are supporting a heater also you may need to read the side of the heater and find out how much electricity you will need to support it in a day.

 Some of our contributors that use a battery backup have said that they also use a reducer to slow down the timers that they have set on their lamps and heaters due to the electric current making it speed up the timers rotation (This may or may not apply to you).
 This is not necessary for everyone.
 If the timer on your Automatic Chicken Coop Door is keeping up with current time and not accelerating faster than actual time, then you will not need this.